LineDrop/play-scala-web-application/readme.md

 ### Contact

-Contact me with comments and questions at paul@linedrop.io.
+Contact us with comments and questions at code@linedrop.io.